DavidDragonsage/FooocusPlus/fooocusplus_log.md

 * "Mask Erode or Dilate" is available only if "Enable Advanced Masking" is checked
 * removed the "allow_custom_value" option from the Sampler and Scheduler controls
 * "zh" is now the language detector for Simplified Chinese but "cn" is accepted
+* Hotfix3: restored the proper detection of Windows and python_embedded
+  * this change enable the python_embedded version to be reported correctly
+  * updated language information in the FooocusPlus readme file
 * Hotfix2: removed unnecessary console message to restart to finish updating
   * added console message if fallback to "karras" occurs and updated common
 * Hotfix1: added console message to restart to finish updating